rodrigocarvajal/biodataclub/meetings/2021-12_hackathon/README.md

 - A panel of judges (Drs.
 Peter Kanetsky, John Koomen, Dana Rollison, John Schatzle, AC Tan) will pick the winning project.
 - The winning project will be judged by the following categories:
   - Reproducibility
-  - Impact on Moffitt
   - Usability
   - Scientific value
-- The winning team will be awarded a prize and bragging rights for the year.
 - No work (e.g. writing code, analyzing data) should be performed prior to the start of the hackathon
   - The addition of completely new features to existing code will be acceptable.
 - Participants agree to follow the [code of conduct](https://github.com/pstew/biodataclub/blob/master/meetings/2021-12_hackathon/CoC/code_of_conduct.md).